cdapio/cdap/cdap-examples/README.md

 ## SparkKMeans

 - An application that demonstrates streaming text analysis using a Spark program.
-  It calculates the centers of points from an input stream using the KMeans Clustering method.
+- It calculates the centers of points from an input stream using the KMeans Clustering method.

 ## SparkPageRank

 - An application that demonstrates streaming text analysis using a Spark program.
 - It computes the page rank of URLs from an input stream.

+## UserProfiles

+- An application that demonstrates column-level conflict detection.

 ## WebAnalytics